 Of course, a little boost of vitamin C won’t hurt, but it’s best to think of oranges more as the odd treat rather than a necessary addition to your dog’s daily diet.

 Find out more about how to feed your dog a balanced diet with our in-depth article.

 When can oranges be harmful for dogs?

-Oranges are high in sugar and fairly acidic which could lead to health problems, or exacerbate existing conditions.
+Dogs can have oranges, but only in moderation.
+Oranges are high in sugar and acid content which could potentially make existing health problems worse.
 Ask for the vet’s advice before feeding oranges to your pet if:

 Your dog has diabetes